Contenders for key jobs in Trump administration

 * Pete Hoekstra, former U.S. representative from Michigan

+* Republican U.S. Representative Mike Pompeo was announced as the choice on Nov.
+18.

-* Michael Flynn, retired lieutenant general and former director of the Defense Intelligence Agency, was offered the job, according to a senior Trump official.
+* Michael Flynn, retired lieutenant general and former director of the Defense Intelligence Agency, was announced as the choice on Nov.
+18.

 * Kelly Ayotte, outgoing U.S. senator from New Hampshire and member of the Senate Armed Services Committee